 How?
 'Or' What?
-Low repetitions and adequate rest between sets
+Low reps and adequate rest between sets

 If this is the case, reduce your weight to a lighter weight to get the most out of the exercise and prevent injury.

-The two "classic" bodybuilding mistakes of lifting a heavier weight and not getting enough rest between sets.
+The two "classic" weight training mistakes of lifting heavier weight and not getting enough rest between sets.

 In other words, you need to get enough rest between sets so that your muscles recover enough to be able to continue lifting at maximum force.
 When you lift heavy weights, your body depends on the ATP (Adenosine Triphosphate- Phosphocreatine) energy production cycle for higher intensity muscle contractions, and once you have done a series with maximum effort, this cycle does not regenerate for 2-5 minutes.
 Not only does your strength decrease if you shorten your rest interval, but your body begins to depend on a different energy system to produce strength, which has the side effect of increasing muscle size, rather than strength.